Chat with us, powered by LiveChat

 Property Description

 Copper Fox, through its subsidiary Desert Fox Mineral Mountain Co., owns 100% interest in the Mineral Mountain project.
-The Project consists of one Arizona Mineral Exploration Permit (293.5 ha) and 260 BLM claims covering approximately 2,126.5 ha.
+The Project consists of two Arizona Mineral Exploration Permits and 260 BLM mining claims covering approximately 2,633.8 ha (6,508.2 acres).

 2023 Exploration

 The 2023 exploration program consisted of a project wide, deep penetrating geophysical survey (employing Quantec’s ORION 3D Swath DCIP configuration) and detailed mapping of the geophysical lines to collect data on lithology, alteration, and mineralization to better interpret the chargeability/resistivity signatures.
-Sampling for whole rock geochemical and petrographic studies were also completed.
-The objective of the 2023 program was to map the depth extent of the chargebility/resistivity signature associated with the porphyry footprint and estimate, if possible, the depth of the oxidization/supergene zone.
-The whole rock geochemical and petrographic studies indicate a suite of Sericite-Chlorite and Potassic altered granodioritic and quartz monzonite rocks, typical host rocks for porphyry copper deposits in Arizona.
+The objective of the 2023 program was to map the depth extent of the chargeability/resistivity signature associated with the porphyry footprint and estimate, if possible, the depth of the oxidization/supergene zone.

 Geological Model

-The porphyry copper deposits in the Safford and Ajo Mining Districts of Arizona are being used as geological/exploration models for the project.
-The large copper footprint at Mineral Mountain is interpreted to represent the surface expression of a buried, gold enriched, porphyry copper-molybdenum system characterized by a copper-magnetite (now hematite) mineral association that has been subjected to weathering/oxidization/supergene enrichment, a process commonly observed at other porphyry copper systems in Arizona.
-The whole rock and petrographic studies suggest the present topographic surface is within the Sericite-Chlorite alteration zone located immediately above the potassic zone of the interpreted buried porphyry copper system.
+The porphyry copper deposits in the Safford Mining District of Arizona are being used as geological/exploration models for the project.
+The large copper footprint at Mineral Mountain is interpreted to represent the oxidized surface expression of a buried, gold enriched, porphyry copper-molybdenum system similar to other porphyry copper systems in Arizona.
+The present topographic surface is interpreted to represent the sericite-chlorite alteration zone located above the potassic zone of the interpreted buried porphyry copper system.

 Recent investigation of the geophysical characteristics of porphyry copper systems in Arizona shows that the oxidation/supergene processes that affected these porphyry copper systems have altered the petrophysical properties of the mineralization and host rock resulting in lower chargeability and increased resistivity signatures within the oxidation/supergene zone of porphyry copper deposits.
 Source: B. Howe, Sara G.R.
 Devriese, March 2023; An Empirical Geophysical Model for Porphyry Copper Deposits in the Laramide Copper Province.

-In October 2023, Copper Fox acquired 80 BLM mineral claims to cover the interpreted northeast extension of the chargeability/resistivity anomaly identified by the 2023 geophysical survey.
-The recently staked mineral claims cover four Laramide age quartz monzonite plugs, the largest of which hosts extensively oxidized/leached porphyry style quartz veins, quartz veinlets and fractures containing secondary copper minerals (chrysocolla, malachite, chalocite) and molybdenite as well as several Tertiary age porphyritic granodiorite dikes.
+The recently acquired BLM mining claims cover the interpreted northeast extension of the chargeability/resistivity anomaly and four Laramide age quartz monzonite plugs, the largest of which hosts extensively oxidized/leached porphyry style quartz veins, quartz veinlets and fractures containing secondary copper minerals (chrysocolla, malachite, chalcocite) as well as several Tertiary age porphyritic granodiorite dikes.

 Porphyry Copper Footprint

-The northeast trending porphyry footprint consisting of mineralized phyllic (sericitic) and potassic altered porphyritic granodiorite and quartz monzonite phases of the Laramide intrusive is located on the eastern side of the Laramide age intrusive along the PreCambrian/Laramide intrusive contact.
+The northeast trending porphyry footprint is located on the eastern side of the Mineral Mountain Laramide age intrusive along the PreCambrian/Laramide intrusive contact.
 The porphyry copper footprint is interpreted to dip to the east and to the north under the PreCambrian rocks consistent with the location of the recently defined chargeability signature.

-The porphyry footprint measures approximately 3,500 m long by 1,000 m wide and is characterized by a copper-magnetite (now hematite) association with enhanced gold-molybdenum concentration.
-The mineralization, host rock and alteration patterns exhibit many similarities to the porphyry copper deposits in the Safford Mining District in Arizona.
-Modelling of analytical data outlined overlapping, northeast trending zones of greater than 1,000 parts per million (‘ppm’) copper that measures approximately 3,000 m by 700 m and greater than 30 ppm molybdenum that measures approximately 2,800 m by 600 m.
+The porphyry footprint measures approximately 3,500 m long by 1,000 m wide characterized by a copper-magnetite (now hematite) association with enhanced gold-molybdenum concentration hosted in phyllic (sericite) and potassic porphyritic granodiorite and quartz monzonite.
+Modelling outlined overlapping, northeast trending zones measuring approximately 3,000 m by 700 m of greater than 1,000 parts per million (‘ppm’) copper within which occurs a 2,800 m by 600 m zone greater than 30 ppm molybdenum.

-The weathering/oxidization/supergene enrichment process at Mineral Mountain resulted in extensive oxidization/leaching of the primary porphyry related mineralized structures.
-Over 700 showings of secondary copper mineralization (specifically chrysocolla, malachite, chalcocite +/- covellite +/- chalcopyrite) have been located within the porphyry footprint.
+Over 800 showings of secondary copper mineralization (specifically chrysocolla, malachite, chalcocite +/- covellite +/- chalcopyrite) have been located within the porphyry footprint.

-The abundance of chalcocite and occasional occurrence of chalcopyrite and covellite suggests the present topographic surface at Mineral Mountain could represent the lower portion of the ‘oxidization/supergene’ zone.
+The abundance of chalcocite and occasional occurrence of chalcopyrite and covellite suggests the present topographic surface at Mineral Mountain could represent the lower portion of the ‘oxidization/supergene’ zone consistent with the current geophysical interpretation.

 Historical Exploration